RedHat-UX/red-hat-design-system/elements/rh-alert/docs/10-style.md

 ### Toast

-Same as the inline alert, at minimum, the status icon and title needs to be visible.
+Same as the inline alert, at minimum, the status icon and title need to be visible.

 <uxdot-example width-adjustment="456px">
   <img src="../alert-style-variant-toast.svg"